 7.2.
 If following the evaluation of the underlying data, the 2.1 does not apply, the Contracted Party MUST determines that disclosing the requested data elements would result in the disclosure of personal data, the Contracted Party MUST determine, at a minimum, as part of its substantive review of the request and the underlying data:

 2.2.1 whether the Contracted Party has a lawful basis[5] for disclosure.
-For requests or jurisdictions where determination of a lawful basis is not required, a Contracted Party MUST at a minimum determine that it is not legally prohibited from processing and disclosing the data requested;
+For requests or jurisdictions where determination of a lawful basis is not required, a Contracted Party MUST at a minimum determine whether or not it is legally prohibited from processing and disclosing the data requested;

 27.2.2 whether all the requested data elements are necessary[6];